Connecticut Burglary Lawyer

 Finally, the least serious Burglary charge in Connecticut is Third Degree Burglary, C.G.S. § 53a-103.
 You can get arrested in Stamford, Wilton or Greenwich Connecticut for Third Degree Burglary under 53a-103 if you unlawfully enter or remain inside a building with the intention of committing a crime inside that building.
 As the best Connecticut Burglary criminal lawyers have observed, Third Degree Burglary—unlike Second Degree Burglary—does not require that the premises be a residence, nor does the law require that someone else be present inside the Building.
 This Burglary crime is a Class D felony which can result in a maximum 5 year jail sentence, $5000 fine, and probation.
 Additionally, if you use, threaten to use, or are armed with a firearm during the commission of Third Degree Burglary, then you can be arrested in Fairfield or Greenwich Connecticut for Third Degree Burglary with a Firearm, C.G.S. § 53a-103a, which calls for a minimum mandatory jail sentence of 1 year.

-As illustrated, the penalties and punishments for a Stamford Connecticut arrest for Burglary are stiff and severe—whether you are arrested in Connecticut for First, Second or Third Degree Burglary.
-So be sure to contact a top Stamford Connecticut Burglary criminal lawyer if you are facing a Burglary arrest in Connecticut.
+As illustrated, the penalties and punishments for a Burglary arrest are stiff and severe—whether you are arrested for First, Second or Third Degree Burglary.
+So be sure to contact a top Burglary lawyer in Connecticut if you are facing an arrest.
 The best thing you can do is get informed, know your rights, and be as prepared as possible for the criminal court process.

 Fighting Your Connecticut Burglary Arrest